Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Overall Score Support Pressure Relief Cooling Motion Isolation Durability Responsiveness

-The 12" hybrid is the most evenly strong across the board, with no true weak category.
-The charcoal gel foam is the most “balanced” all-foam pick, while the pillowtop foam shows a clear advantage in pressure relief and motion isolation but gives back points on edge support and responsiveness.
+In our scoring, the 12-inch hybrid was the most even across categories.
+The charcoal/gel foam was the most balanced all-foam option, while the pillowtop foam led on pressure relief and motion isolation but gave up points on edge support and responsiveness.

 How to Choose an Elemuse Mattress